vsoch/gridtest/paper/paper.md

    - you might be doing text processing and having functions to parse text.
 Each function might be run over a grid of sentences and counts, and for each result, we want to count the number of unique words, and total words (metrics).

-Metrics are fully described in the [metrics](https://vsoch.github.io/gridtest/getting-started/metrics/) section of the documentation,
+Metrics are fully described in the [metrics](https://vsoch.github.io/gridtest/getting-started/metrics/) section of the documentation.

 ## Conclusion

 GridTest aims to be a general tool for data scientists and research software engineers alike.
 If there is need to create a collection of grids, regardless of being used for testing or another use case, GridTest can solve this problem.
-By way of saving to json, Gridtest can generate grids that are used for analyses without the extra dependency of needing GridTest.
+By way of saving to json, GridTest can generate grids that are used for analyses without the extra dependency of needing GridTest.
 By way of providing json export with interactive web reports, GridTest can be used in a continuous integration setup to generate a report for some tests or metrics of interest.
 The author had amazing fun creating this library,